nmac-dev/avr-morse-decoder/README.md

    - [Challenges of Implementation](#Challenges-of-Implementation)

 ## How to Run
-You will need an `Arduino Uno Rev3` with a seven-segment display and a button setup in the flowwing configuration:
+You will need an `Arduino Uno Rev3` with a seven-segment display and a button setup in the following configuration:
 <img alt="Arduino Layout" height="400" src="README/arduino_layout.png">

 Here is the pin configuration for the `seven segment` display